E-r-1-c/networking-labs/02-layer3-routing/static-default-floating-routing/README.md

 ![Network Topology](./images/topology.png)

-R0 connects the Site 1 LAN, while R1 connects the Site 2 LAN.
+R0 connects the Site 1 LAN, and R1 connects the Site 2 LAN.

 The direct link between R0 and R1 is the preferred path.

-R2 provides an alternate path between the two routers and hosts a loopback network used for longest-prefix match testing.
+R2 provides an alternate path if the direct link fails.

+R2 also has a loopback network used to test longest-prefix match.

 ---